wasitthaphon/journeys/readme.md

 For website features

-- Search by mixes on keywords, title and content using Levenstein Algorithm.
+- Search by mixes on keywords, title and content using Levenshtein Algorithm.
 - Public and Private documentation supported.

 ## Monitoring api